quicwg/base-drafts/draft-ietf-quic-http.md

 also limits the number of push streams that the server can initiate in addition to the limit set by the QUIC MAX_STREAM_ID frame.

-The MAX_PUSH_ID frame is always sent on the control stream.
+The MAX_PUSH_ID frame is always sent on a control stream.
 Receipt of a MAX_PUSH_ID frame on any other stream MUST be treated as a connection error of type HTTP_WRONG_STREAM.